-The Health Informatics Tri-State Summit will feature six other speakers who will cover a variety of topics related to health informatics technology:
+The Health Informatics Tri-State Summit will feature additional speakers and poster presentations on a variety of topics related to health informatics technology, including cybersecurity and security challenges, telehealth’s role in health informatics and patient portals.